nialov/safer2028-flop-fracture-software-report/src/templates/report.md

 ## Applicability of the report

-DFN-modelling is a critical component of site description/characterization of nuclear waste repositories [@fox_geological_2012].
-Of the reviewed software most provide some form of DFN-modelling capability but only `dfnWorks` seems to have demonstrated use directly in such a context at Forsmark, Sweden [@hyman_influence_2015].
-All the reviewed software provide opportunity to compare results to established models, made by e.g. `FracMan`, and some, such as `DFM Generator`, even provide output files that are directly readable by `FracMan`.
-However, some of the software are very specialized, such as `Pychan3d`, which is only purpose-built for the purpose of modelling channeled flow and probably lacks functionality to model more general cases.
-However, this specialization represents novel research and experimentation that might be considered in e.g. future nuclear waste safety cases and demonstrates the capability of new software to implement the newest knowledge on flow in a fractured medium.
-The most general purpose of the reviewed software, based on example applications, seems to be `dfnWorks` which is demonstrated by e.g. collaboration with developers of `FracMan` in experimenting with a combined DFN-modelling and subsequent flow modelling workflow [@gable_fracman_2022].
+DFN modelling is a critical component of site description/characterization of nuclear waste repositories [@fox_geological_2012].
+Of the reviewed software solutions most provide some form of DFN modelling capability, but only `dfnWorks` appears to have demonstrated use directly in such a context, at Forsmark, Sweden [@hyman_influence_2015].
+Most of the reviewed software tools provide an opportunity to compare the results with established models, made by e.g. `FracMan`, and some of them, such as `DFM Generator`, even provide output files that are directly readable by `FracMan`.
+However, some of the software tools are very specialized, such as `Pychan3d`, which is purpose built for modelling channelled flow and probably lacks the functionality to model more general cases.
+However, this specialization reflects novel research and experimentation that might be considered, for example, in future nuclear waste safety cases, and it demonstrates the capability of new software to implement the latest knowledge on flow in a fractured medium.
+The most general purpose of the reviewed software, based on the example applications, appears to be `dfnWorks` which is demonstrated, for example, by collaboration with the developers of `FracMan` in experimenting with a combined DFN modelling and subsequent flow modelling workflow [@gable_fracman_2022].
-Altogether this review provides important context for any end-users, whether it be a nuclear waste company, their regulator or a geothermal energy expert, with a view into the current field of free and open-source 3D fracture modelling landscape and especially on DFN-modelling capable software.
+Altogether this review provides an important context for any end user, whether it be a nuclear waste company, their regulator or a geothermal energy expert, with a view into the current field of free and open-source 3D fracture modelling and especially DFN modelling -capable software.

 ## Report availability

-This review merely represents an outside view into the software, their state and their associated documentation.
-The developers and users of these software can provide further information on e.g. capabilities and for further info they should be contacted.
-Software also always develops and consequently, the information of this review only represents the current state of the software and associated data at the time of release of this report.
+This review merely presents a general view of the software tools, their state and their associated documentation.
+The developers and users of the software can provide further details, for example, on capabilities, and they should be contacted for further information.
+Moreover, software always develops, and, the information provided in this review thus only represents the current state of the software and associated data at the time of release of this report.

-Criteria for inclusion in this report included the software being free to use and having source code available.
-Furthermore, the software had to be found, which becomes an issue for one-off software that have been developed for e.g. a single article and released in only e.g. appendix format.
-As a recommendation for further software releases, a release of the source into a version control website, such as *GitHub* or *Gitlab*, guarantees better discoverability by future researchers.
-Due to these criteria, this review only included TODO software.
-A larger sample of software would have been useful for applicability of this report but it nonetheless fulfils the goal of demonstrating the current quantity and state of free and open-source 3D fracture characterization software.
+Criteria for inclusion in this report included the software being free to use and having available source code.
+Furthermore, the software had to be found, which becomes an issue for one-off software that has been developed, for example, for a single article and only released in an appendix format.
+As a recommendation for further software releases, the release of the source on a version control platform, such as *GitHub* or *Gitlab*, guarantees better discoverability by future researchers.
+Due to these criteria, this review only includes TODO software.
+A larger sample of software would have been useful to further increase the applicability of this report, but it nonetheless fulfils the goal of demonstrating the current quantity and state of free and open-source 3D fracture characterization software.
 The criteria for being free is not strict as some software have components that require proprietary software for full use of the software.
-E.g.
-`ADFNE` requires a `Matlab` license and `CTtoDFM` requires multiple proprietary software to fully complete the described workflow.
+E.g. `ADFNE` requires a `Matlab` license and `CTtoDFM` requires multiple proprietary software to fully complete the described workflow.
 However, with the source freely available it is at least theoretically possible to replicate these workflows with free software in the future.

-In an attempt to address the issues of the report contents being only a view of the author and only reflecting the state at the time of release, the report source text is available for inspection, corrections by e.g. software authors and edit contributions on *GitHub*:
+In an attempt to address the issues associated with the contents of this report only being a view of the author and only reflecting the state at the time of release, the source text of the report is available for inspection and, for example, corrections and updates by software authors and edit contributions on *GitHub*:

 -  <https://github.com/nialov/safer2028-flop-fracture-software-report>.

-Edits can be included in the way of issue creation or by directly modifying the source and creating a pull requests.
+Edits can be included by creating issue posts or by directly modifying the source and creating a pull requests.
 All contributions are welcome!
-Future edits to the contents are reflected in web (HTML) format which can be accessed following the aforementioned link.
+Future edits to the contents will be reflected in web (HTML) format, which can be accessed following the aforementioned link.

 # Acknowledgements

-This report is released as part of the SAFER FLOP -project, funded by the National Nuclear Waste Management Fund (Finland; Ydinjätehuoltorahasto) and Geological Survey of Finland.
+This report is released as part of the SAFER FLOP -project, funded by the National Nuclear Waste Management Fund (Finland; Ydinjätehuoltorahasto) and the Geological Survey of Finland.

 # References